mattmcf/myCompiler/Target_Code/README.md

 ## Testing Files
-All test files live in the tests directory.
+All test files live in the `tests/` directory.
 There are three new subdirectories have been added there:
 * `edge_cases/`: Includes the stress-tests provided by instructors
 * `extra_features/`: Includes test files that demonstrate our extra features
-* `my_stress_tests`: Includes some functions and files that push the compiler
+* `my_stress_tests/`: Includes some functions and files that push the compiler

 Important test files are highlighted below.
 Most of the files in `tests/` are rudimentary tests.